const order = Order.init("Pizza Margherita", n = 1);

 However, if two or more threads try to write data into this same file at the same time, then, we cause some race conditions problems.
 So this other part of the codebase is not safe to be executed in parallel.
 More specifically, a thread might end up writing data in the middle of the data written by the other thread.
 This process of two or more threads writing to the same location, might lead to data corruption.
 This specific situation is usually called of a torn write.

-Thus, what we can extract from this is that there is certain types of operations that causes a race condition, but there are also, other types of operations that do not cause a race condition problem.
+Thus, what we can extract from this example is that there is certain types of operations that causes a race condition, but there are also, other types of operations that do not cause a race condition problem.
 You could also say that, there are types of operations that are susceptible to race condition problems, and there are other types of operations that are not.

 A read/write lock is a type of lock that acknowledges the existance of this specific scenario, and you can use this type of lock to control which parts of the codebase are safe to run in parallel, and which parts are not safe.